joshlong-attic/2024-bootiful-spring-workshop/README.md

 * event bus and refreshable configuration
 * service registration and discovery

+## Messaging and Integration
+* "What do you mean by Event Driven?"
+* Messaging Technologies like RabbitMQ or Apache Kafka
+* Spring Integration
+* files to events

 ## Security
 * adding form login to an application
 * authentication